65 Ways to Be a Better Spouse After 40, According to Experts

 Some of us are hardwired to be problem solvers, but that can often lead to misunderstandings about what your partner actually needs.
 "Most times your spouse just wants to vent, and they want you to listen," Masini says.
 "When you jump in and go into fix-it mode, they don't get their needs met.
 They feel frustrated, angry, and misunderstood."
 Sometimes the best support you can give is just being a sounding board.

 Think the mystery is gone after spending decades with your spouse?
 Think again.
 Sharing some secrets with your partner can go a long way toward refreshing your relationship when you're over 40.
 "It might be a childhood memory, a life-changing experience, or a vivid dream.
 The important thing is that they authentically share with one another something meaningful," according to the Pawelskis.
 "It's imperative that couples are curious, open, and welcoming of the secrets and nonjudgmental."

 Kiss every morning.

 We mean every morning.
-Before you’ve had your coffee, glance at the morning’s headlines, or picked out your outfit for the day, give your partner a kiss that says, “I’m grateful for you.
-Before the whirlwind of the day steals our attention, I just wanted to remind you of that.”
-It all comes down to prioritizing what’s truly important.
+Before you pour your coffee, glance at the morning paper, or pick out your outfit for the day, give your partner a kiss that says, "I'm grateful for you.
+Before the whirlwind of the day steals our attention, I just wanted to remind you of that."
+It all comes down to prioritizing what's truly important.

 Hire a babysitter.